Baron Elton

 Baron Elton, of Headington in the County of Oxford, is a title in the Peerage of the United Kingdom.
 It was created on 16 January 1934 for the historian Godfrey Elton.
-As of 2009 the title is held by his son, the second Baron, who succeeded in 1973.
-He held minor office in the Conservative administrations of Edward Heath and Margaret Thatcher and was until 2021 one of the ninety elected hereditary peers that remain in the House of Lords after the passing of the House of Lords Act 1999.
+As of 2023 the title is held by his grandson, the third Baron, who succeeded in that year.
+The Elton family is descended in male line from Richard Elton (c.
+1630–1695) who resided at Newent, Gloucestershire.